KF-Art/icewm-personal-tunning/README.md

 From this point you can start your X session with <code>startx</code>.

 <H2>Add environment variables</H2>
-In order to make work some applications like Tilix and Qt5ct, we'll need to add some environment variables to your shell configuration file:
+In order to make work XDEB and Qt5ct, you'll need to add some environment variables to your shell configuration file:

 	QT_QPA_PLATFORMTHEME="qt5ct" #Allows qt5ct to manage Qt settings.

-	#Tilix's VTE compatibility
-	if [ $TILIX_ID ] || [ $VTE_VERSION ]; then
-        	source /etc/profile.d/vte.sh
-	fi

 	#We'll use this when installing Xed via XDEB.
 	export PATH=$PATH:~/.local/share/bin

 <H2>Install Brillo (Artix only)</H2>
 For some reason, the AUR package gives an error when compiling.
 So it's necessary to compile it manually.
+You can replace it by <code>brightnessctl</code>, for example.

 	wget https://gitlab.com/cameronnemo/brillo/-/archive/v1.4.9/brillo-v1.4.9.tar.gz
 	tar -xvf brillo-v1.4.9.tar.gz